Kia82/investment-portfolio-analyzer/README.md

 🗃️ Database Integration: Store and retrieve portfolios and transactions using SQL

-🔐 Optional Brokerage Integration: Fetch data from APIs like Alpaca or Wealthsimple
+🔐 Brokerage Integration: Fetch data from APIs like Alpaca or Wealthsimple